Review of alleged violations.

 “Environmental pollution" means the contaminating or rendering unclean or impure the air, land or waters of the state, or making the same injurious to public health, harmful for commercial or recreational use, or deleterious to fish, bird, animal or plant life.

-“Hazardous waste" means any solid waste identified by the department as hazardous under s.
-291.05 (2)
+“Hazardous waste" or “waste" means any solid waste identified by the department as hazardous under s.
+291.05 (1)

 “Municipality" means any city, town, village, county, county utility district, town sanitary district, public inland lake protection and rehabilitation district or metropolitan sewage district.